thetrung/fxhash-pfp-pixel/README.md

       └── 🖼️ 8-partywhistle.png
 ```

+### Additional features

+Collectors can click/tap the image to make a <kbd>Download image</kbd> button appear.
+This lets them download the image in the original resolution, instead of the scaled presentation on the website.

 ## Generate your token

 After you have setup your layers and are happy with them, double click one of the included files `generate.bat` (Windows) or `generate.sh` (Mac and Linux), depending on the system you are on.